realm/SwiftLint/README.md

 code.

-You may want to override SwiftLint's default Swift toolchain if you have multiple toolchains or Xcodes installed, or if you're using legacy Swift versions (e.g. Swift 2.3 with Xcode 8).
+You may want to override SwiftLint's default Swift toolchain if you have multiple toolchains or Xcodes installed.

 Here's the order in which SwiftLint determines which Swift toolchain to use: